 Hill's flagship student program, the school is a unique half-day program that addresses the needs of K-12 students with diagnosed learning and attention differences.

-Hill students attend over seventy different base schools in the area, spanning over 5 counties.
-On average, 65% of our students attend public schools and 35% attend independent or home schools.
+Hill students attend over 70 different base schools in the area, spanning over various school districts including Durham, Wake, Orange, Chatham, and Chapel Hill – Carrboro City Schools.
+On average, 65& of our students attend public schools and 35% attend independent or home schools.

 For the morning session, students arrive by 8:05 am and leave at 11:00 am with a fifteen minute break at 9:55 am.
 For the afternoon session, students arrive by 12:10 and leave at 3:05 pm with a fifteen minute break at 2:00 pm.
 Classes are 50 minutes in duration.
 After School Study Hall is available until 4:30.
 Lunch is not offered at Hill, but many afternoon students eat lunch before they arrive or have time before the afternoon session to eat in the playground area or in the lounge.
 Students in grades 9-12 may attend for one, two, or three hours and choose from the following courses: English, Academic Writing, Math and Spanish.